 The group business is based on major energy fixed assets (pipes, storages, plants) that are depreciated over estimated useful life determined by the management judgement derived from trends in industry and its macroeconomic outlook and political directions which affect its valuation.
-The Group makes an assessment whether the carrying amount of fixed assets including goodwill is impaired by calculating the present value of future cash flows arising from the Group's operations as noted in Note 3i, Note 15 and 16.
-An impairment test of these assets requires determining the estimates - We evaluated the appropriateness of management's of the following key calculation inputs:
+The group makes an assessment whether the carrying amount of fixed assets including goodwill is impaired by calculating the present value of future cash flows arising from the Group's operations as noted in Note 3i, Note 15 and 16.
+An impairment test of these assets requires determining the estimates of the following key calculation inputs: